kaptandatasolutions/kaptandatasolutions.github.io/_posts/2025-12-13-08-32-building-a-full-stack-bookkeeping-application-zero-to-production-with-ai-and-claw-code.md

 The final step is to deploy the application to a production environment.

-1.  **Vercel MPC Server:** Integrate the Vercel MPC server with Claw Code.
+1.  **Vercel MPC Server:** Integrate the Vercel MPC server with Claude Code.
-2.  **Deploy Application:** Instruct Claw Code (using the Vercel MPC server) to deploy the application.
-Claw Code understands the application's structure and dependencies, automating the CI/CD pipeline and deployment to Vercel.
+2.  **Deploy Application:** Instruct Claude Code (using the Vercel MPC server) to deploy the application.
+Claude Code understands the application's structure and dependencies, automating the CI/CD pipeline and deployment to Vercel.
 3.  **Verify Deployment:** Access the deployed application through the provided Vercel URL to confirm it's live and functional.

 ## Key Features of the Completed Application